Twitter spam is a real no-no and totally frowned upon, but …

-While I don’t use pop-ups or bulk email because I find them totally obnoxious, I have to admit that on certain social networks and Twitter, in particular, hitting hard and often really does work.
+While I don’t use pop-ups or bulk email because I find them totally obnoxious, I have to admit that on certain social media networks and Twitter, in particular, hitting hard and often really does work.

 Put simply, the more I Tweet my books, the more books I sell.
 A simple fact that proves that Twitter spam works.

 Twitter gives you a bit of latitude

-Perhaps this is because there is, first of all, an acceptance on Twitter that users are more likely to be selling something than on other networks.
+Perhaps this is because there is, first of all, an acceptance on Twitter that users are more likely to be selling something than on other social networks.

-It could also be because Twitter is so instant that no one notices the previous twenty tweets of Twitter spam that I had sent and only notice the one that they almost accidentally saw on their timeline.
+It could also be because Twitter is so instant that no one notices the previous twenty tweets of Twitter spam that I had sent and only notice the one that they almost accidentally see on their timeline.